t18d/HuangSupplement/README.md

           <li>Authorship is given where it is considered desirable to draw attention to the fact that the writer was not a <strong>native speaker</strong>.
 Whilst neologisms in such writings can eventually enter the language, scholars should exercise caution when drawing conclusions about the lexicon of contemporary native speakers.</li>
           <li>Authorship is not otherwise indicated if it can be easily looked up, although controversial cases are dealt with in the <a href="https://github.com/t18d/HuangSupplement/wiki/Checklist-of-Editions">Checklist of Editions</a>.
 An exception is made, however, for writers of extralinguistic importance.</li>
           <li>A <strong>plus sign</strong> ('+') following a source means the word is attested more than once in that source.</li>
-          <li>When a <strong>shelfmark</strong> is added in parentheses, it can be used to identify the relevant digital copy linked to in the <a href="https://github.com/t18d/HuangSupplement/wiki/Checklist-of-Editions">Checklist of Editions</a>.</li>
+          <li>When a <strong>shelfmark</strong> is added in parentheses, it can be used to identify the relevant digital copy linked to in the <a href="https://github.com/t18d/HuangSupplement/wiki/Checklist-of-Editions">Checklist of Editions</a>.
+Transcription is made from the earliest surviving edition, unless the relevant section in a copy comes from a later completion.</li>
         </ul>
       </li>
     </ul>